upbound/docs/content/providers/provider-azure/authentication.md

 ## User-assigned managed identity

-Another method for authentication is a user-assigned managed identity.
 User-assigned managed identities exist independent of any other Azure resource, unlike system-assigned managed identities.
 If your organization needs to use a single identity across multiple resources, this option allows you to create one authentication identity with fixed permissions.